MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 Once you have installed and launched the application, you can now see your OneLake data in Windows File Explorer.

-Starting in version 1.0.12, file explorer app will now notify you when a new update is available.
-You’ll receive a notification when a new version becomes available Or you can see the file explorer icon change.
+Starting in version 1.0.12, the OneLake file explorer app will now notify you when a new update is available.
+You’ll receive a Windows notification when a new version becomes available and the OneLake icon will change.
 Right-click on the OneLake icon in the Windows notification area.
-Select **About** > **Update Available** and follow steps to update.
+Select **Update Available** and follow steps to update.

 ## Limitations and considerations